AryanGold/temp_volatile/README.md

 This project provides a high-performance C++ implementation for calculating American option prices using a binomial tree with the SKA discrete dividend adjustment method, and finding the corresponding implied volatility.
 The calculation is parallelized using a thread pool for significant speedups when calculating volatilities for multiple options.
 The C++ code is wrapped using pybind11 for easy use as a Python library.

+**NaN** Results: NaN results can occur, especially if the target price is very close to the theoretical minimum/maximum price the model can produce for the given volatility bounds, potentially due to numerical limitations or "flat spots" in the price function near zero volatility (as observed during debugging).

 ## Features

 *   C++ implementation of the SKA binomial tree for American options with discrete cash and proportional dividends.